 Any offering of Bonds in any other member state of the EEA than Denmark will be carried out according to an exemption from the requirement to publish a prospectus for the offering of securities according to the Prospectus Regulation.
-Consequently, any person who makes or intends to make an offering of the Bonds in the EEA member state in question will only be able to do so in the event where no obligation arises for the Issuer to publish a prospectus according to the Prospectus Regulation or to prepare a supplement to a prospectus prepared according to the Prospectus Regulation, in each case in connection with such an offering.
+Consequently, any person who makes or intends to make an offering of the Bonds in the EEA member state in question will only be able to do so in the event where no obligation arises for the Issuer to publish a prospectus Regulation, in each case in connection with such an offering.
 The Issuer has not consented to or in any other way approved that an offering be made of Bonds in circumstances where an obligation arises for the Issuer to publish or supplement a prospectus for such an offering.